dpkshetty/SalesEnablement-L3-test-repo2/docs/index.md

 This will typically have a good introduction, links back to YourLearning and learn.ibm.com for partners, and provide a summary of what the users will be doing.

-For IBM Cloud, the following sections are included:
+For IBM Cloud, the following sections are included: Support, Using the demonstration guide, and acronyms.

 ## Support